 When you plan your stay, take into account that during the first months you will be spending X 2-3 times more because you’ll need to leave a security deposit for the apartment (which is usually 2-3 months’ rent), to buy some basic things for the apartment (especially if you choose one without any furniture) and on “newcomer expenses” because it will take you some time to find the less expensive supermarket etc.

 Be sure that you have money for around 12-18 months when you come, even if you plan to work or get the scholarship, in order to have some security zone economically.

 I received the Acceptance Letter.
 What should I do now?

-All admitted applicants, once received the Acceptance Letter, must send an email to the Admissions Office for confirming if they intend to enroll to our program.
-Afterwards, will be possible to proceed with the online enrollment procedure from September.
-Click here for further information.
+All admitted applicants, once they have received the Acceptance Letter, must send an email to the Finance&Banking Admissions Office to communicate their decision to confirm (or forego) enrollment in our program.

 I am Italian, I have been admitted but I do not have obtained yet the Bachelor degree (Laurea Triennale).
 What should I do now?